dropbox/hermes/docs/api.rst

 Authentication
 --------------

 Authentication is still in the works.
-Right now, Hermes API is expected to sit behing some kind of authenticating proxy.
+Right now, Hermes API is expected to sit behind some kind of authenticating proxy.

 Requests
 --------